 Running and jogging are essential parts of a soccer game.
-Professional soccer players are constantly running the entire time as long as they are in the field. they’re still on the move (jogging or walking) even if the ball is out of the boundary.
+Professional soccer players are running or on the move the entire time as long as they are on the field.

-Soccer players can run up to 8 miles per game and this is replicated during training.
+Soccer players can run up to 8 miles per game, which is replicated during training.
 They often run more than this in training because a training session is between 2 and 3 hours long.

 Do Professional Soccer Players Run During Practice and Training Sessions?

 Technology has brought many advancements to all types of sports.
-Modern game analytics and sports science have changed the way teams prepare players for games.
+Modern game analytics and sports science have changed how teams prepare players for games.

-Today professional players perform different types of exercises to improve their fitness levels and most of them include running or jogging.
-In other words, they do run and jog while sprinting for a short distance or stretching body parts.
+Today professional players perform different types of exercises to improve their fitness levels, and most of them include running or jogging.
+In other words, they run and jog while sprinting for a short distance or stretching body parts.

-It’s important to note that training undoubtedly involves a lot of running but professional soccer players rarely run for a long period at a constant speed to cover a long distance.
+It’s important to note that training undoubtedly involves a lot of running.
+Still, professional soccer players rarely run for an extended period at a constant speed to cover a long distance.
 They run for a few minutes as warm-ups before the actual training session starts.

 Soccer players usually do anaerobic exercise that involves aggressive activities and intense training.
-On the other hand, jogging is an aerobic exercise because it’s a light activity done over a long period of time.
+On the other hand, jogging is an aerobic exercise because it’s a light activity done over a long period.

-Anaerobic activity isn’t done for a long period.
+Anaerobic activity isn’t done for an extended period.
 Short sprints with top speed are a great example of anaerobic activity.

 Do Soccer Players Need to Run Every Day?

-Every professional player usually has at least one day of rest per week for better preparation.
+For better preparation, every professional player usually has at least one day of rest per week.
 It allows their muscles and bodies to restore energy and relax to perform better in the next game.

 Should Soccer Players Run During Soccer Training?

 Soccer players do require some aerobic exercise to maintain their fitness level but long-distance running and jogging aren’t effective for them.
-In fact, long-distance running at a steady pace can be harmful to soccer players.
+Long-distance running at a steady pace can be harmful to soccer players.

 Soccer is a power sport that requires drastic and powerful movements and running or jogging at a consistent pace for a long period can make players slower and weaker.

 By running long distances, the body of a professional soccer player will adapt to a slow tempo as it empowers the slow-twitch muscle fibers.
-Resultantly, the fast-twitch muscle fibers will weaken and it’ll make the soccer player slower.
+The fast-twitch muscle fibers will weaken, making the soccer player slower.

-So, soccer players shouldn’t run for a long period of time during the training session.
+So, soccer players shouldn’t run long during the training session.
 Your soccer coach might suggest you perform interval training because it’s the best way to improve stamina for professional players.

 How Pro Soccer Players Perform Training?